Æolus (1783 ship)

 Æolus, also spelt Aeolus (or frequently Eolus), was a snow sailing ship built in 1783 at Åbenrå in Denmark as a West Indiaman.
-The British Royal Navy captured her in 1807.
+The Royal Navy captured her in 1807.
 Buckle & Co. purchased her as a prize.
 In 1808-9 she transported convicts to Port Jackson, New South Wales.
 She was last listed in Lloyd's Register in 1816.

 Career

-Æolus was built for general merchant Mr. Butz of Butz & Partners for use as a West Indiaman.
+Æolus was built for merchant Mr. Butz of Butz & Partners for use as a West Indiaman.
 She was still owned by this partnership in 1807 before capture by the British.